Egg Donor FAQs

 We do administer a drug test and if it comes back positive for any screened substances, a potential donor would be considered ineligible.

 Eggs are retrieved directly from the ovaries.
-The absence of fallopian tubes or having had a tubal ligation will not impair your ability to donate.
+The absence of fallopian tubes, the uterus or cervix or having had a tubal ligation will not impair your ability to donate.

 I am a cancer survivor, or I have a family history of cancer and/or other illnesses.
 Can I still donate?